stanislawbartkowski/docker-kerberos/README.md

 https://github.com/sequenceiq/docker-kerberos

-I created my own version of dockerized Kerberos adapted to *podman*.
-The main feature is configurable port.
-Podman is usually executed as non-root user and complains on ports below 1000.
+I created my version of dockerized Kerberos adapted to *podman*.
+The main feature is the configurable ports.
+Podman is usually executed as a non-root user and complains about ports below 1000.

 # Image creation